Maculopathy

 Symptoms occur in late childhood and early adulthood and include central vision loss and problems with low light and night vision.
 People with this disease may also lose peripheral vision as they get older.

-Currently there is no treatment for Stargardt macular degeneration, but wearing dark glasses and hats when out in bright light reduces the buildup of lipofuscin.
+Currently there is no treatment for Stargardt macular degeneration, but wearing dark glasses and hats when out in bright light may reduce the buildup of lipofuscin.

 Vitelliform Macular Dystrophy (Best Disease)